 We respect your privacy

 Tridium Niagara (Honeywell) is the historical reference in building management.
-SensIa is a modern, integrator-free, IoT-first alternative running in the cloud with transparent pricing.
+Sensia is a modern, integrator-free, IoT-first alternative running in the cloud, without an integrator or long deployment.
 Here's a factual comparison to help you decide.

 |---|---|---|